schamaille/weheaR/README.md

 <!-- badges: end -->

 The weheaR package provides some useful functions to work with the wehear logger <insert site web> or its data.
+It is still in development, so please report bugs, suggestions...

 ## Installation